-There’s a fountain in the center of Columbia Square, the next square on York.
-It came from a nearby plantation that was owned by the wealthiest man in Georgia colony.
+The next square on York is called Columbia Square.
+There’s a fountain in the center, which came from a nearby plantation that was owned by the wealthiest man in Georgia colony.

 Laid out a short time after the Revolutionary War, this square was named to honor General Nathanael Greene, who was second in command to George Washington.
 (Greene, along with his son, is actually buried in Johnson Square.
 Go figure.)

 Greene Square was once the center of Savannah’s African-American community.
 On one of the adjacent lots is Second African Baptist Church.
 It was here that General Sherman read the Emancipation Proclamation and promised the newly freed slaves “40 acres and a mule.”
-A century later, Dr. Martin Luther King, Jr. practiced his famous “I had a dream” speech before he gave it in Washington, D.C.
+A century later, Dr. Martin Luther King, Jr. stood here as well, and practiced his famous “I had a dream” speech before delivering it in Washington, D.C.

-By the way, as you walk around town you may notice the paving material, called “tabby.”
-Tabby was often used for both roads and buildings.
-It is a resourceful mixture of oyster shells, lime, sand, and water.
+By the way, as you walk around town, you might notice the “tabby” material used to pave the streets.
+Roads and buildings were often made of tabby.
+It is a useful mixture of oyster shells, lime, sand, and water.

-Now a restaurant, it has a shady history.
-According to legend there was a tunnel from the cellar to the river.
+Now a restaurant, it has a shady history because, according to legend, a tunnel ran from the cellar to the river.
 Patrons of the tavern were given strong drinks and when they passed out they were carried, unconscious, to ships waiting in the harbor.
-When they awoke they would find themselves at sea on a strange ship bound for a port half a world away.
+When they awoke, they would find themselves at sea on a strange ship bound for a port half a world away.

 Seems to me, though, that if there really is a tunnel under the city, there would be a tour or something.
-Don’t you think so?
+Wouldn’t you think?

-Warren Square was named for General Joseph Warren, a Revolutionary War patriot who had served as President of the Provincial Government of Massachusetts and was killed in the Battle of Bunker Hill.
-Several of the homes were completely restored in the 1900s, and actually, there’s a double house on the south side of the square that was built in 1998.
+Warren Square was named for General Joseph Warren, a Revolutionary War patriot.
+He had been President of the Provincial Government of Massachusetts and was killed in the Battle of Bunker Hill.
+Several of the homes there were completely restored in the 1900s, but not all.
+A double house on the south side of the square was built in 1998.